schnoddelbotz/amtc/README.md

   -t(imeout) in seconds, for curl and tcp scans [ 5] -w(ait)    seconds after each thread created  [ 0]
-  -m(aximum) number of parallel workers to use  [40] -j(son) produce json output for CGI integration -T(LS)  [notyet]
+  -m(aximum) number of parallel workers to use  [40] -v(erbosity) increase it by adding more v's
+  -j(son) produces JSON output of host states
+  -T(LS)  [notyet]
   -p(asswdfile) [notyet; export AMT_PASSWORD ]